“al-Bretannia” – my country!

-How many of us like to re-imagine our humble beginnings as we pick on the ‘newcomers’ unaware of how our own forebears were treated historically?
+How many of us like to re-imagine our humble beginnings as we pick on the ‘newcomers’ unaware of how our own linear forebears were treated historically?

-What about our upwardly mobile social climbers who go out of our way to behave like this, to somehow prove something to their new peers?
+What about our upwardly mobile social climbers who go out of their way to behave like this, to somehow prove something to their new peers?

 Times change, new identities are constructed.
 The ‘bad guys’ are no more.
 A ‘new ruling’ class morphs into its ‘timeless’ ‘national’ label.
 Bias and prejudice remains.
 It just assumes new personas as people aspire to be like the dominant group, hating everything about their past lives.
-Even surnames are misappropriated as individuals consciously move away from their older memories of where they actually came from in the hope of coalescing with the ‘established’ nobility.
+Even surnames are dropped, changed or misappropriated as individuals consciously move away from their older memories of where they actually came from in the hope of coalescing with the ‘established’ nobility.

-Decades later, as new families emerge, the descendants of James the cobbler are positively denied this history, as they think they are the children of aristocracy.
+Decades later, as new families emerge, the descendants of James the cobbler are positively denied this history, as they think they are the children of nobility.

 Dave the ‘water-carrier’ who made his fortune collecting and bottling mineral water becomes David ‘Paxman’ and his descendants begin to reimagine the ‘world’ his ‘ancestors’ came from.
 This history has been well-documented in many societies.
-We’ve even got a new academic discipline – ‘whiteness studies’ – the world starts to feel different, people develop new priorities, the underclass assert itself, we start to ask new questions, and the paradigms shift.
+We’ve even got a new academic discipline – ‘whiteness studies’ – the world starts to feel different, people develop new priorities, the underclass asserts itself, we start to ask new questions, and the paradigms shift.

 In Britain, and in the New World, our poor, destitute, unwanted ‘whites’, there was even a pejorative term for them, ‘white trash’, were a constant irritant for the Eugenicists of their time.
-These progressive “Eugenicists” happened to come from the intellectuals of their age.
+The “progressive” “Eugenicists” happened to come from the intellectuals of their age.
 Adventitiously, the white race triumphed as landless labourers moved from the estates of their Lords, from the rural countryside and into the emerging towns and cities, gradually evolving into the ‘working class’ we take for granted.
 They were now gainfully employed thanks to the industrial revolution and the progressive march of imperialism, and the forced transfer of wealth from many parts of the world, not barring humans.